zotroneneis/zotroneneis/README.md

 ### Welcome to my GitHub profile!

 Hi, my name is Anna-Lena.
 I'm currently living in Germany, working as a Machine Learning Engineer.
+I love to learn and share my knowledge with other people.
 Check out my personal webpage at http://alpopkes.com/ and my blog at http://alpopkes.com/year-archive/.

 Most popular repositories: